 Above & Below: A comparison of 4 blue flowered asters.
 Besides plant geometry, leaf shape and size, the diameter of the flower head, # of ray and disc florets (upper photo) and the shape of the phyllaries of the flower head (lower photo) help distinguish one species from another.

 Notes: Smooth Blue Aster is indigenous to the Garden area.
 Eloise Butler first catalogued it on Sept.
 6, 1907.
-She also planted this species many time: On Sept.
-1, 1912 with plants obtained from Fort Snelling and again on the 26th with plants from Minnehaha Park; more plants in 1914, and then in 1917 on 3 dated in the all she brought in 51 each time (153 total) - not sure why 51 was so important.
+She also planted this species many times: On Sept.
+1, 1912 with plants obtained from Fort Snelling and again on the 26th with plants from Minnehaha Park; more plants in 1914, and then in 1917 on 3 dated in the all she brought in 51 each time (153 total) - not sure why 51 was so important, unless they came from the Park Board nursery in flats.
 Once in Sept.
 1917 Eloise noted "Aster concinnus in bloom."
 That is one of the 4 varieties of the old Aster laevis, but only found on the East Coast and Eloise never reported bringing in any East Coast plants.
 It had to be var. laeve.
-More plants came in serveral times each year in '18, '19, and '20.
+More plants came in several times each year in '18, '19, and '20.
 Martha Crone planted it often in her early years as curator, specifically, 1933, '34, '37, '43, '44' and '45.
 Smooth Aster was listed on Martha Crone's 1951 inventory of plants in the Garden at that time using the former botanical name Aster laevis, the same name used by Eloise Butler.
 It is native to much of Minnesota except the Arrowhead and a few other scattered counties.
 In North America it grows in the eastern half of the continent.
 Asters are difficult to study.
 There are twenty-four species just of Symphyotrichum listed by the DNR and the U of M Herbarium as being found in Minnesota, some, including this species, with several varieties.